-The New York Choral Society presents The Unicorn, a theatrical production of choral music featuring Choruses from The Lark by Leonard Bernstein and The Unicorn, The Gorgon, and The Manticore by Gian Carlo Menotti.
+The New York Choral Society presents The Unicorn, an innovative and provocative theatrical production production of choral music, dance, and narration featuring Choruses from The Lark by Leonard Bernstein and The Unicorn, The Gorgon, and The Manticore by Gian Carlo Menotti.

 Jean Anouilh’s 1952 play, The Lark, is based on the trial and execution of Joan of Arc.
 The English adaptation was made by Lillian Hellman with incidental music composed by Leonard Bernstein to accompany the play which premiered on Broadway in 1955.